 These IPHC annual management measures are a product of an agreement between the United States and Canada and are published in the Federal Register to provide notice of their effectiveness and content.
-Pursuant to section 4 of the Northern Pacific Halibut Act of 1982, 16 U.S.C.
-773b, the Secretary of State, with the concurrence of the Secretary of Commerce, may "accept or reject" but not modify these recommendations of the IPHC.
-The notice-and-comment and delay-ineffectiveness date provisions of the Administrative Procedure Act (APA), 5 U.S.C.
-553(b) and (d), are inapplicable to IPHC management measures because this regulation involves a foreign affairs function of the United States, 5 U.S.C.
+Pursuant to Section 4 of the Northern Pacific Halibut Act of 1982, 16 U.S.C.
+773b, the Secretary of State, with the concurrence of the Secretary of Commerce, may accept or reject but not modify these recommendations of the IPHC.
+These regulations become effective when such acceptance and concurrence occur.
+The notice-and-comment and delay-in-effectiveness date provisions of the Administrative Procedure Act (APA), 5 U.S.C.
+553(b) and (d), are inapplicable to IPHC management measures because these regulations involve a foreign affairs function of the United States, 5 U.S.C.
 553(a)(1).
 As stated above, the Secretary of State has no discretion to modify the recommendations of the IPHC.
-The additional time necessary to comply with the notice-and-comment and delay-in-effectiveness requirements of the APA would disrupt coordinated international conservation and management of the halibut fishery pursuant to the Convention.
-Additionally, these IPHC management measures are published pursuant to regulations at 50 CFR 300.62 which mandate "immediate regulatory effect" upon publication in the Federal Register.
-The promulgation of 50 CFR 300.62, thus, notified the public that IPHC management measures are revised annually and are in effect immediately upon publication.
+The additional time necessary to comply with the notice-and-comment and delay-in-effectiveness requirements of the APA would disrupt coordinated international conservation and management of the halibut fishery pursuant to the Convention and the Northern Pacific Halibut Act of 1982.

+The publication of these regulations in the Federal Register provide the affected public with notice that the IPHC management measures are in effect.
 Furthermore, no other law requires prior notice and public comment for this rule.
-Because prior notice and an opportunity for public comment are not required to be provided for these portions of this rule by 5 U.S.C.
-553, or any other law, the analytical requirements of the Regulatory Flexibility Act, 5 U.S.C.
+Because 5 U.S.C.
+553 or any other law does not require prior notice and an opportunity for public comment for this notice of the effectiveness of the IPCH's 2022 management measures, the analytical requirements of the Regulatory Flexibility Act, 5 U.S.C.
 601 et seq., are not applicable.
-Accordingly, no Regulatory Flexibility Analysis is required for this portion of the rule and none has been prepared.
-This final rule has been determined to be not significant for the purposes of Executive Order 12866.
-Because this is not a significant rule, the provisions of Executive Order 13771 are inapplicable.
+Executive Order 12866 does not apply to this final rule because these measures pertain to a foreign affairs function of the United States.